Asabeneh/React-For-Everyone/readme.md

 If you have the above skills you will enjoy doing react.

-## 1. What is React ?
+## 1. What is React?

 React is a JavaScript library for building user interfaces.
 It was initially released on May 29, 2013.
 The current version is 16.12.0 and somehow it is stable.
 React was created by Facebook.
 It is a tool for building UI components.
+When we work with react we do not interact directly with the DOM.
+React has its own way to handle the DOM manipulation which is the virtual DOM.
+Do not directly interact with DOM when you build react application leave that job for the virtual DOM.

 To summarize: